jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-So the first question is whether it is actually useful?
-What can we build with this language?
+So is it actually useful?
+This language.
+What can we build with it?
+Let me take you through some examples.

 :::